-About the Levy Lid Lift
+About the Levy Lid Lift and results:

 In 2004, you approved the formation of the Peninsula Metropolitan Park District (PenMet Parks) and for more than a decade, PenMet Parks has been acquiring, developing, operating and maintaining parks and facilities throughout the community.
 PenMet Parks has also developed a variety of recreation programs to serve the various populations and interests of the community.
 An overview of our current parks, facilities and programs is available on our website at www.penmetparks.org.